ConorHoey22/TestAutomationGuide/README.md

 ---------------------------------------------------

-dependency injection  - Reuseable code and functionality
+Dependency injection  - Reuseable code and functionality - we can do the way above but for Coding standards and efficiently readable code we should use this

 install the nuget package -> Microsoft.Extensions.